Skip to contents

 shinyApp(ui, server)

-The wrapped tool returns:
+The wrapped tool returns three things:

 Content-streaming path with chat_ui() + chat_append()